History of Crystal Palace F.C.: The Football League (1920–58)

 Crystal Palace became a Football League club in 1920 when the Southern League First Division clubs were admitted en bloc as founder members of a newly formed Football League Third Division.
 In their first season as a Football League club, Palace lost their opening game at Merthyr Town 1–2 with George Milligan scoring the club's first ever league goal.
 Milligan's Palace career was short-lived however, and he made just one more appearance for the club.
 Palace's first ever home Football League match was a disappointing 0–0 draw against Plymouth Argyle, but the club then went on a run of six consecutive wins.
 Goalkeeper Jack Alderson, who had been signed in 1918, kept a clean sheet in five of those wins and they lost just six more league games all season.
 Palace were unbeaten in the final sixteen games of the season which included an eight-game winning streak and went on to win the championship by five points from runners-up Southampton and gain promotion to the Second Division.
-The club conceded just 34 goals over the season, a record that stood until 1979, and Palace joined Preston North End, Small Heath, Liverpool and Bury as the only clubs at that time to have won a championship in their first season as a league club.
+The club conceded just 34 goals over the season, a record that stood until 1979, and joined Preston North End, Small Heath, Liverpool and Bury as the only clubs at that time to have won a championship in their first season as a league club.
 Palace also won their third London Challenge Cup, beating Clapton Orient 1–0 at White Hart Lane with a goal from forward John Conner.

 The following season saw the formation of a Northern section of the Third Division which meant the southern clubs were now part of a new division called the Third Division South.
-This arrangement would continue until 1958, when the Third and Fourth Division were formed, but for now Palace were above all of that, and in 1921–22 they opened their second season in the Football League as a Second Division club, finishing in fourteenth place.
+But for now Palace were above all of that, and in 1921–22 they opened their second season in the Football League as a Second Division club, finishing in fourteenth-place.
 In the first round of the FA Cup that season, Palace achieved one of their greatest ever wins, thrashing First Division Everton 6–0 at Goodison Park.
-In the 1922–23 season, Palace struggled in the lower reaches of the division, eventually finishing sixteenth and the following season saw the club finish in fifteenth place.
-It was also around this time that the club made a significant purchase with regards to a new permanent home.
+In the 1922–23 season, Palace struggled in the lower reaches of the division, finishing in sixteenth-place and the next season fared only slightly better, finishing fifteenth.
+It was also around this time that the club made a significant purchase which would lead to the eventual completion of a new permanent home stadium.